kamaroly/Elixademy.com/README.md

 # Ash Phoenix Application Starter Kit

 A starter Kit that helps you build what's unique to your application faster.

-A launchpad for building unique apps faster by focusing on what's unique rather than common features.
-Don't reinvent the wheel; dive in today to prototype, experiment, and scale Phoenix projects with confidence!
+Don't reinvent the wheel for common features.
+Clone it, rename it and start shipping with confidence today.
+Build for fast prototype and scaling in the future.

 ![Ash Phoenix Starter Kit](dashboard.png "Starter Kit Dashboard")